pablobfonseca/dotfiles/README.md

 # **USAGE**

-Troubleshoot: Because of the large amount of submodules, if you ever have any trouble after pulling from the repository, it will be easier to just back up your old .vim folder and just git clone a new version.

-Clone this repo into your home directory either as .vim (linux/mac).
+Clone this repo into your home directory.
 Such as:

 ```
 git clone git://github.com/pablobfonseca/dotfiles.git ~/dotfiles